-Prior to Elevar, Jyotsna was at HSBC and worked directly with the bank’s India leadership.
-While at HSBC, she had multiple roles in the context of retail distribution, including strategy, business finance, sales, operations, business intelligence and training and development.
+Jyotsna has ~20 years of work experience spanning banking, retail financial services, strategy, business finance, sales and operations, business intelligence, training and development, in addition to working with entrepreneurs to achieve scale.
+Prior to Elevar, she was at HSBC and worked directly with the bank’s India leadership in multiple roles.
 Jyotsna is a Commerce graduate from Shri Ram College of Commerce, Delhi University and completed her MBA from SP Jain Institute of Management & Research, Mumbai.
 She is a Chartered Financial Analyst®.

-Jyotsna will be found in her free time walking around her little green neighbourhood, headphones on and old Hindi music blaring.
-She enjoys her time with family and will not compromise on her time with her hyperactive son – whose life moments she chronicles if only to embarrass him when he grows up.
-She loves her yoga sessions and can be depended on to bring the healthiest meals to the Elevar lunch table.
+Jyotsna will be found in her free time enjoying yoga sessions, or walking around her little green neighborhood listening to music.
+She also has a personal blog that brings her different worlds together, with perspectives ranging from ground up insights on entrepreneurial households to challenging stereotypes about the workplace.
+She enjoys her time with her hyperactive son – whose life moments she chronicles if only to embarrass him when he grows up.

 In terms of my career – a generalist banker – spent close to 8 years across multiple functions in retail banking operations, strategy and finance, analytics and learning and development.
 Personally, travelled to several smaller towns and cities and connected instinctively with families in underserved markets, their aspirations and drivers of decisions.